(Disclosure: Some of the links below may be affiliate links)

-If you invest more than half a million with Inyova, the fee will be excellent.
+The fee will be excellent if you invest more than half a million with Inyova.
 Below that amount, the fees are not particularly great.

 If you have more than 500’000 CHF invested with Inyova, it will be slightly cheaper than Selma Finance.
 Very few people will reach that amount.
 Indeed, you will probably start investing with much less.
 And that means you will pay a hefty fee for perhaps several years.

 Selma has better fees than Inyova, especially for starting investing.
-Now, if you are planning to invest a very large amount of money (more than 500K CHF) since the beginning, Inyova will be cheaper indeed.
+If you plan to invest a large amount of money (more than 500K CHF) from the beginning, Inyova will be cheaper.

 Security – Selma vs Inyova

 If you plan to invest a significant amount of money, the security of a Robo-Advisor is fundamental.
 So, let’s compare the security of Selma vs Inyova.

 Inyova is regulated as an asset manager.
 They are also using Saxo Bank as a custodian.
 So, again, if Inyova goes bankrupt, your assets are safe.